Lewis Bandt: Death

-Bandt was killed on 18 March 1987, while coming home from the Australian Broadcasting Corporation television studios where he had been recording a documentary about the ute.
+Bandt was killed on 18 March 1987, while coming home from the Australian Broadcasting Corporation television studios where he had been recording a documentary about the Ute.
 He was driving a 1934 model home when he collided with a truck near Bannockburn.
 He was survived by his wife and three daughters.

-On going Legacy
+Legacy

 In 2008, the Lewis Bandt Bridge, which crosses the Moorabool River as part of the Geelong Ring Road, was opened and named in his honour.

 In 2025 on the 4th of April, Lewis and the iconic and original Ford Ute were center stage at Ford Australia's 100th Anniversary at the Melbourne Showgrounds.
-The extended Bandt family attended including Lews two surving daughters, Val and Ros, with several pictures being taken as well as the entire event being covered by Channel 9 News.
+The extended Bandt family attended including Lews two surviving daughters, Val and Ros, with several pictures being taken as well as the entire event being covered by Channel 9 News.